lexibank/tlopo/out/vol3/chapter5.md

 <a id="s-3"></a>

 ## 3. The herbaceous zone

 <a id="s-3-1"></a>

-## 3.1.
+### 3.1.
 Ipomoea spp., morning glocy (Convolvulaceae)

-Within the Evans' &ast;waRoc 'vines and creepers' taxon (ch.3, [§4.4](#s-4-4)) there was apparently a subtaxon &ast;puRe, which consisted of beach creepers.
+Within the Evans' &ast;waRoc 'vines and creepers' taxon (ch.3, §4.4) there was apparently a subtaxon &ast;puRe, which consisted of beach creepers.
 [Clark](../references.md#source-Clark1996) ([1996](../references.md#source-Clark1996)) takes the PEOc reflex to have denoted shore creepers of the genus Convolvulus.
 The evidence for this in the cognate set below is at first sight thin.
-However, there is a strong tendency in the botanical litera- ture for Ipomoea species ('morning glory' ) to have synonyms in the genus Convolvulus, and it is likely that some, if not all, of the Convolvulus glosses below denote Ipomoea species.
+However, there is a strong tendency in the botanical literature for Ipomoea species ('morning glory' ) to have synonyms in the genus Convolvulus, and it is likely that some, if not all, of the Convolvulus glosses below denote Ipomoea species.
 It is thus possible that POc &ast;puRe prototypically denoted Ipomoea grandiflora (syn.
-Ipo- moea tuba, Convolvulus tuba, Calonyction grandiflorum) and Ipomoea pes-caprae (Figure 5.1, left), beach creepers with trumpet-like flowers, white and purple respectively, commonly found on beaches in the Bismarck Archipelago ([Peekel 1984](../references.md#source-Peekel1984): 461).
-Eastern Polynesian re- flexes reflect a shift in denotatum to the gourd Lagenaria siceraria (ch. l3, [§7.1](#s-7-1)).
+Ipomoea tuba, Convolvulus tuba, Calonyction grandiflorum) and Ipomoea pes-caprae (Figure 5.1, left), beach creepers with trumpet-like flowers, white and purple respectively, commonly found on beaches in the Bismarck Archipelago ([Peekel 1984](../references.md#source-Peekel1984): 461).
+Eastern Polynesian reflexes reflect a shift in denotatum to the gourd Lagenaria siceraria (ch. l3, §7.1).

 <a id="p-132"></a>